217 questions · 37 question types identified

-Combine two or more algebraic fractions into a single simplified fraction, often as a preliminary step or standalone problem.
+Combine two or more algebraic fractions using addition or subtraction into a single simplified fraction, requiring a common denominator.

 Denominator contains an irreducible quadratic factor alongside linear factors, then integrate.